Whitelist Addresses or Domains in Gmail

 Adding Addresses to your Whitelist

-There are a number of considerations to weigh when you are deciding whether to add a domain or address to your whitelist:
+There are some considerations to weigh when you are deciding whether to add a domain or address to your whitelist:

 Benefits